davidsteppenbeck/ObservableUserDefault/README.md

 }
 ```

-An argument can also be provided to the macro for cases when you want to provide the `UserDefaults` storage key, default value, and suite explicitly.
+Arguments can be provided to the macro for cases when you want to provide `UserDefaults` storage keys, default values, and suites explicitly.
+When attached to non-optional types, default values must be included in the arguments.

 ```swift
 import ObservableUserDefault